power-unsealed/enpow/README.md

 Additionally, this crate allows to extract the data associated with each enum variant into separate structs, allowing for more compact code e.g. when designing an Abstract Syntax Tree.
 See the `extract` macro documentation for more details.

 It is also possible to combine both macros when keeping them in the right order: first `extract` and then `enpow`.
-Combining both macros avoids generating separate structs for `Ref` or `Mut` struct variants as demonstrated in the following use case.
+Combining both macros avoids generating separate structs for `Ref` or `Mut` struct variants as further explained in the following use case.
+Nevertheless, both macros can be used indenpendently from each other.

 # Installation